FractalEncrypt/BIP39_Puzzle_Asanoah/README.md

 https://x.com/asanoha_gold/status/1768551394749944252

 Here is some info on the files in this repo;
+# AsanoahScriptCorrected.py -
+This is the final script I ran using the Filtered BIP-39 word list.
+(it does create valid sets)
+I manually modified the Word list to change the first "qu" word it uses to build the lists.
+I wanted to "retire" words after a set number of tries, but it seems to find 10's of thousands of valid sets with each word, so I just manually did it rather than doing it via the script.

 # AsanoahScript.py -
-This is the script I ran using the Filtered BIP-39 word list
+This is the script I ran using the Filtered BIP-39 word list (it does not build valid sets correctly)

+# AsanoahScript.No_quit.py
+This is a modified version of AsanoahScript.py that was created to remove "quit" from the available words.
+(it does not build valid sets correctly)

 # Truncated_BIP-39_Word_List.txt -
 This is a list of all 2048 BIP-39 words (English) that have been truncated to a maximum of 4 characters.